chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 var some = Maybe.Of("value");
 var none = Maybe<string>.None;
 ```
-You can check afterwards the status of a maybe by querying the property `IsSome`,
+You can check afterwards the status of a "maybe" by querying the property `IsSome`,
 which is true in the first case and false in the second one - there is also a
 property `IsNone` which is the negation of `IsSome`.
 If it is easy to wrap a
 value into a maybe, but you will soon wonder why it is not possible to get back